 Ham.
 A staple lunch box meat, consumed often, bought in packets or if you’re feeling flush – off the deli counter and usually slapped between two sliced of bread.
 Nothing wrong with that of course it’s rather convenient… but have you considered how much it costs for a couple of slices?

-When you can buy a kilogram of ham or more for less than a £5 that can last a family all week… why wouldn’t you?
-Making a ham is really simple and so much more tasty!
+When you can buy a kilogram of ham or more for less than a £5, that can last a family all week… why wouldn’t you?
+Making a ham is really simple, so much more tasty and I suspect healthier.

-1.5 kg unsmoked gammon joint – your looking for one one with the fat and rind still on
+1.5 kg unsmoked gammon joint – you’e looking for one with the fat and rind still on

 Maple syrup – around 100 ml